-We have guaranteed places in the 2017 Prudential RideLondon-Surrey 100, one of the world's best sporting events.
-If you are interested in riding for SportsAid then please complete our application form here.
+We have places in the 2020 Prudential RideLondon-Surrey 100, one of the world's most popular cycling events.

 Why ride for SportsAid?

 Your support will play a big part in the success of British sport – helping our next generation of sports stars to compete at their best.
 46 of the 67 medals won by Team GB in Rio were SportsAid Alumni including Laura Trott, Dina Asher-Smith, Adam Peaty, Tom Daley, Katherine Grainger and Mark Cavendish.
 Retired Alumni include Sir Steve Redgrave, Paula Radcliffe MBE, Dame Tanni Grey-Thompson, Dame Kelly Holmes, Sir Chris Hoy and many more.
 By raising money for SportsAid, you can help our young British sporting stars reach the same heights.

 We know that training and fundraising for the Prudential RideLondon-Surrey 100 is no mean feat, so we are here to support our riders every step of the way.

 Our Prudential RideLondon-Surrey 100 package includes:

 You can join our team and access all of the benefits outlined above.
 There is no minimum fundraising target, we just ask you to raise as much as you can!
 Email Fiona Mackenzie on firstname.lastname@example.org to join Team SportsAid.

 "Loved it - would happily be part of the team again!" - Jess, RideLondon-Surrey 100 cyclist in 2019

 "It was a fabulous day on two wheels raising monies for a fabulous cause" - Jaqueline, RideLondon-Surrey 100 cyclist in 2019